 - Pedal assisted off-road E-Bikes only .

-- Batteries must hold sufficient charge for a minimum of 47km.
+- Batteries must hold a sufficient charge for a minimum of 47km.

 - E-Bikes must be up to the mandatory bike check standard.